-Tai appears set for confirmation as top U.S. trade negotiator
+Tai confirmed as top U.S. trade negotiator

 The WTO eventually sided with the United States and ordered China to drop many of the restrictions.

-Tai succeeds Robert E. Lighthizer, who was the intellectual muscle behind President Donald Trump’s protectionist impulses.
+Tai will succeed Robert E. Lighthizer, who was the intellectual muscle behind President Donald Trump’s protectionist impulses.

 Her low-key demeanor will depart from Lighthizer’s sometimes acerbic negotiating style.
 In 2019, Tai won significant praise for her role in negotiating changes to the draft version of a new North American trade deal, which helped satisfy Democratic trade skeptics without alienating U.S. negotiating partners.